 I went to Cornwall on a few occasions to visit with my older brother, and also to Lancaster to visit some childhood friends who also happen to be gear heads.
 Two of the lads that I spent a lot of my misspent youth with both own beautiful 1972 Z28 Camaros, so a visit with each of them was in order.

 Derek’s 1972 Camaro is basically true to the original with the exception of the block 383 stroker under the hood.
+He clearly stays on top of his Classic Car Service to make sure it’s the best it can possibly be, and it shows.
 It runs strong, sounds great and looks even better!